dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 ## Control line joins

-`Shape` objects have a `StrokeLineJoin` property, of type `PenLineJoin`, that specifies the type of join that is used at the vertices of the shape.
+<xref:Microsoft.Maui.Controls.Shapes.Shape> objects have a `StrokeLineJoin` property, of type `PenLineJoin`, that specifies the type of join that is used at the vertices of the shape.
 The `PenLineJoin` enumeration defines the following members:

 - `Miter`, which represents regular angular vertices.
 This is the default value of the `StrokeLineJoin` property.
 - `Bevel`, which represents beveled vertices.